dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 The preceding example sets the base address with `builder.HostEnvironment.BaseAddress` (<xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.IWebAssemblyHostEnvironment.BaseAddress%2A?displayProperty=nameWithType>), which gets the base address for the app and is typically derived from the `<base>` tag's `href` value in the host page.

-The most common use cases for using the client's own base address is in the following situations:
+The most common use cases for using the client's own base address are:

 * The client project (`.Client`) of a Blazor Web App (.NET 8 or later) makes web API calls from WebAssembly components or code that runs on the client in WebAssembly to APIs in the server app.
 * The client project (**:::no-loc text="Client":::**) of a hosted Blazor WebAssembly app makes web API calls to the server project (**:::no-loc text="Server":::**).